Mithilesh-Subramani/555-Timer-IC-adjustable-blinking-LED/README.md

 By varying resistor and capacitor values, the blinking speed can be precisely adjusted, making this a fundamental and practical application in **digital electronics and embedded systems**.

+the above attached implemented circuit was taken at 2017 during a science fair that i participated in

 ---

 ## Objectives